wso2/docs-is/en/docs/guides/identity-lifecycles/role-based-permissions.md

 By default, every WSO2 Identity Server comes with the default [user]({{base_path}}/references/concepts/user-management/users/) and
 [role]({{base_path}}/references/concepts/user-management/roles-and-permissions/).

 - The **Admin** role has all the permissions in the system enabled by default.
-Therefore, this is a super tenant, with all permissions enabled.
+Therefore, this is a super tenant with all permissions enabled.

     !!!
 Tip
         You can change the default role name '**admin**' of the Administrative role as described [here]({{base_path}}/guides/identity-lifecycles/edit-delete-roles/)